-Best Places to See Fall Foliage in New Jersey
+Best Places to Enjoy Fall Foliage

 Besides summer, fall is one of my favorite seasons of the year.
 Especially since it's still warm enough during the day to spend time at the beach.
 I enjoy the crisp, cooler air in the early morning and night.